vectorgrp/XCPlite/tools/xcpdaemon/README.md

 # Start with default settings
 ./build/xcpdaemon

-# Start on a different port with debug logging
+# Start on a different port with debug logging of XCP commands
 ./build/xcpdaemon --port 5556 --log-level 4
 ```